trushmi/Fetch-Rewards-Receipt-Processor/README.md

 4. Accessing the Application:

 - The application will now be running in a Docker container and is accessible at http://localhost:8080.

-- You can now use the defined routes to process receipts and retrieve points.
+- You can now use the defined routes to process receipts and retrieve points: http://localhost:8080/receipts/process for processing receipts and http://localhost:8080/receipts/{id}/points for retrieving points.

 5. Stop and Remove Docker Container: